 In 1954, CSA (now the Office of Human Resources) was established by charter amendment because the voters of Denver decided they wanted their City government to operate by merit.
 Under the merit system, applicants are given a chance to compete and be hired based upon their knowledge, skills, and abilities, without regard to their race, creed, national origin, political affiliation, age, sex, sexual orientation, or disability.
-The Executive Director position of the Office of Human Resources is currently vacant.
+The Executive Director of the Office of Human Resources is Karen Niparko.
 The agency is overseen by the Career Service Board.

 Career Service Board

 The Career Service Board consists of five Denver citizens appointed by the Mayor for five-year staggered terms.
 The Board provides oversight for the Office of Human Resources.
 Its charge is to maintain the merit system, which is the foundation of the Career Service personnel system.
 It is responsible for setting policy, considering appeals and making rule changes that enhance the work environment.
 Click for more information on the CS Board